Mohammed-Mahmoud-Elsayed-Ahmed-MMES/ToDoList/README.md

 - **RESTful API**: Utilizes Django REST Framework to expose the backend API.
 - **Responsive UI**: The frontend adapts to various screen sizes, including mobile devices.
 - **Enhanced UI/UX**: Includes hover effects and intuitive form layouts tailored for ease of use.
-- **Preloader**: An animated preloader for better user experience while the content loads.
+- **Preloader**: An animated preloader for a better user experience while the content loads.
 - **CSRF protection**: Security layer implemented in all forms and API requests.

 ## Core Work and Challenges